History of rugby union: Professionalism

 The Heineken Cup was formed in 1995 as a competition for 12 European clubs.
-By the time it was replaced in 2014 by the European Rugby Champions Cup, it included teams from all of the Six Nations countries; the current Champions Cup still involves these countries and added South Africa in 2022.
+The following year, a second-tier Challenge Cup accompanied it, and has done since.
+The top-tier Heineken Cup was replaced in 2014 by the European Rugby Champions Cup.
+The tournaments currently contain teams from all of the Six Nations countries, as well as South Africa (since 2022) and Georgia (since 2023).
+In past seasons, teams from Romania, Russia, Spain and Portugal have competed.
+A German team qualified in 2018, but were excluded due to their owner simultaneously owning another team in the competition.

 Professionalism opened the door for the emergence of a new rugby generation in Italy.
 The Italian domestic leagues had attracted a degree of tax relief in the 1990s, and were able to attract both strong corporate sponsorship and also high quality coaches and players with recent Italian heritage from Australia and Argentina.
 These improvements led to a national team capable of competing with the national teams of the British Isles, proven by a famous victory against Ireland in 1995.
 Lobbying was successful to have Italy included in the century-old tournament for the top European rugby nations which became the Six Nations championship in 2000.

 A key benefit that professionalism brought to rugby union as a whole was the elimination of the constant defection of union players who were attracted to the money of rugby league.
 The rugby union authorities of the time also hoped that as players could now play in either code, in the long term most of the sponsorship and interest would gravitate away from league to the more international game of union.
 However, rugby union has not managed to lure away more than a handful of elite players from rugby league, as the two codes have become quite different over the decades of separation in both culture and in aspects of play.
 The preferred body type and skill sets of players differ, especially in the play of the forwards.
 With access to players of different types, some more suited to one code and some to the other, some English rugby union clubs have even formed partnerships with a rugby league club which plays in the premier rugby league competitions – the most notable example being Harlequins with London Broncos (formerly Harlequins Rugby League), and between Wigan Warriors and Saracens.